geekabhinav007/Unix-Shell/docs/index.md

 ```

-mv : “mv” command is used to move or rename files and directories.
+`mv` : `mv` command is used to move or rename files and directories.
 It also requires at least two arguments.

 ```bash
 $ rm -i shell.md
 rm: remove regular file 'shell.md'?
 ```
-rm -i : The -i option will prompt before (every) removal (use Y to confirm deletion or N to keep the file).
+- `rm -i` : The `-i` option will prompt before (every) removal (use Y to confirm deletion or N to keep the file).
 The Unix shell doesn’t have a trash bin, so all the files removed will disappear forever.
 By using the -i option, we have the chance to check that we are deleting only the files that we want to remove.